Key takeaways

 4. Dipeptidyl peptidase-4 (DPP-4) inhibitors

-Used with diet and exercize, DPP-4 inhibitors reduce blood sugar by assisting the body in raising its post-meal insulin levels.
+Used with diet and exercise, DPP-4 inhibitors reduce blood sugar by assisting the body in raising its post-meal insulin levels.
 Also known as gliptins, DPP-4 inhibitors are typically prescribed to patients with Type 2 diabetes who do not respond favorably to conventional diabetes medications such as metformin.
-The most common DPP-4 inhibitors include:
+DPP-4 inhibitors include:

 What’s next when metformin isn’t enough for Type 2 diabetes?

-Because it is both extremely effective and reasonably priced, metformin is used as first-line therapy.
+Metformin is used as first-line therapy because it is both extremely effective and reasonably priced.
 If you are not seeing desired results, talk to your healthcare provider.
 Sometimes, an additional drug may be needed, which can be effective when used in combination with metformin.
 This can be done with single-ingredient drugs or combination drugs.

-Using a SingleCare discount card can help with additional savings at local pharmacies if cost is a concern.
+If cost is a concern, using a SingleCare discount card can help with additional savings at local pharmacies.
 Stop taking metformin only after consulting a healthcare professional for medical advice.
 Hyperglycemia may result if metformin is abruptly stopped.
-Metformin should only be stopped abruptly in the case of a severe allergic reaction or other emergency situations.
+Metformin should only be stopped abruptly in the case of a severe allergic reaction or other emergency situation.

 When to switch from metformin to insulin?

-Many Type 2 diabetes patients require treatment with insulin, either as a stand-alone medication or as an addition to an oral regimen, because they are unable to achieve adequate glycemic control with oral medications.
+Many Type 2 diabetes patients require treatment with insulin, either as a stand-alone medication or as an addition to an oral regimen, because they are unable to achieve adequate glycemic control with oral medications (or injectable non-insulin medications like Ozempic).
 The start of insulin may be recommended if there is evidence of long-term and chronic hyperglycemia, given how quickly and effectively insulin lowers blood sugar levels.
 A medical team may recommend using insulin if glucose targets are unable to be made after being diagnosed (whether this is due to a condition that has worsened over time, the ineffectiveness of present treatments to lower your glucose, or the development of problems occurring).

 What are the steps you should take if metformin stops working?

-Your diabetes care team needs to reevaluate your plan (including lifestyle changes and medications) if metformin is no longer keeping blood sugar levels within the desired range.
+Your diabetes care team must reevaluate your plan (including lifestyle changes and medications) if metformin no longer keeps blood sugar levels within the desired range.
 Talking to a healthcare provider about concerns should always be the first step in seeking alternative treatments.

 How to take metformin to maximize benefits

-Lifestyle changes, such as exercise and a healthy diet, are the most effective treatments for improving diabetes management and cardiovascular health while taking metformin.
+Lifestyle changes, such as exercise and a healthy diet, are effective for improving diabetes management and cardiovascular health while taking metformin.
 Both of these lifestyle modifications can help to maximize the benefits of metformin.

 RELATED: How to lower blood sugar naturally

-The DASH (Dietary Approaches to Stop Hypertension) plan is a wholesome, well-balanced, and long-lasting eating regimen that can help with a variety of health issues, such as hypertension, insulin resistance, and obesity.
+The DASH (Dietary Approaches to Stop Hypertension) plan is a wholesome, well-balanced, and long-lasting eating regimen that can help with a variety of health issues, such as hypertension (high blood pressure), high cholesterol, insulin resistance, and obesity.
 Some of the most beneficial foods to eat (along with taking metformin) to help blood sugar control include non-starchy vegetables such as asparagus, broccoli, cauliflower, leafy greens, salad greens, squash, and green beans, to name a few.
 Avoiding saturated fats and consuming lean meats and plant-based proteins are also beneficial.
-It is suggested to avoid drinking sugary drinks and avoiding food high in carbohydrates (such as cookies and chips) to help prevent excessive blood sugar spikes after meals.
+It is suggested that sugary drinks and foods high in carbohydrates (such as cookies and chips) be avoided to help prevent excessive blood sugar spikes after meals.

 Metformin may contribute to a vitamin B12 deficiency.
-A doctor may recommend B12 testing be done while taking metformin.
+A healthcare provider may recommend B12 testing be done while taking metformin.

-Exercise encourages muscle cells to take in and use more sugar, which lowers blood sugar levels.
-Exercise can both lower the chance of developing diabetes and make it simpler to manage a current diagnosis.
-Make it a point to get some exercise for at least 30 minutes a day, 5 days a week (or as directed by your doctor).
+Exercise encourages muscle cells to take in and use more sugar, lowering blood sugar levels.
+It can also lower the chance of developing diabetes and make it simpler to manage a current diagnosis.
+Make it a point to get some exercise for at least 30 minutes a day, five days a week (or as directed by your doctor).
 A simple 10-minute walk three times a day is an effective way to accomplish this goal.